DoSomethingArchive/gambit-content/documentation/endpoints/campaigns.md

 # Campaigns

-The `campaigns` resource queries the Phoenix API for a campaign, and our Contentful space for chatbot configurations.
+The `campaigns` resource queries the Rogue API for a campaign, and our Contentful space for chatbot configurations.

 Fields: